BA

 LOW AVAILABILITY

-Vegan options can be limited in Bahamas, as many traditional dishes include animal products.
-However, major cities may have specialized restaurants.
+Vegan options can be limited in Bahamas, as traditional dishes often include animal products (seafood, dairy, butter).
+However, Nassau and resort areas have specialized restaurants.
+Naturally vegan options include certain peas 'n' rice preparations (ask about bacon/pork), plantains, fresh fruits, some johnnycake.

 gluten-free